What's it like being a pharmacist?

 If you're thinking about a career in this field, you're probably asking, "How much do pharmacists make?"

-The median salary for a pharmacist is $120,950 per year in the United States, though salary expectations can vary widely depending on where you live.
+The average salary for a pharmacist is $79,000 annually, though salary expectations can vary widely depending on where you live.
 For instance, professionals who live in Gadsden, Alabama;, and Fresno, California, earn higher wages than those in other parts of the country.
 In Santa Cruz, California, the average annual salary jumps to more than $164,000.

 Additionally, U.S. News and World Report indicates that the highest-paying careers for pharmacists exist in research and development.
 In these positions, pharmacists find new ways to use, market, package, or manufacture pharmaceuticals.
 However, you can still find good-paying jobs if you're more interested in a job in a retail setting.
 You might consider working for a chain or for an independently owned establishment.